drupalprojects/swfupload/README.txt

 management -> Content types (admin/content/types), then click Manage fields on the type you want to add an SWFUpload field.
 Select "File" as the field type and "SWFUpload" as the widget type to create a new field.

+On the field configuration screen set the "Permitted upload file extensions" to include the image types you will allow users to upload.

+Grant the permission to "upload files with swfupload" to the appropriate roles.

 API:
 --------------------------------------------------------------------------------